antor940/AFKBot/README.md

   Thank you.

   This project may be considered as a continuation of [JPenuchot's AFKBot](https://github.com/JPenuchot/AFKBot), but I didn't know of the existence of that Repo when I named mine.

+  Consider giving a ⭐ in Github if you like this project :) thank you

 <a href="https://discord.gg/fFNVp7n8W4"><img alt="Discord Online Users" src="https://img.shields.io/discord/746844033120469062?logo=discord&color=blueviolet&label=Discord" align="left"></a>